Indonesia

 • Significant

-Indonesia as an ODF provider
+Cambodia as an ODF provider

-For instance, Jakarta has continuously supported the Southeast Asian region by contributing directly to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management budget ID-AHA-2015.
+Through its development cooperation program, Indonesia has provided aid and support to its neighbours in areas such as capacity building and disaster response.
+For instance, Jakarta has continuously supported the Southeast Asian region by contributing directly to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management budget.

 In October 2019, the Indonesian government established Indonesian AID (Agency for International Development or Lembaga Dana Kerjasama Pembangunan Internasional — LDKPI).
 At the launch, the then vice-president of Indonesia emphasised the importance of implementing “diplomasi tangan di atas” (hands-on diplomacy) as a means of enhancing the country’s position in international development cooperation.

-Showing 3,281 of 16,260 projects Open project map
+Showing 3,021 of 18,050 projects Open project map

-This project was produced by the Indo Pacific Development Centre at the Lowy Institute, with funding support from the Australian Department of Foreign Affairs and Trade.
+This project was produced by the Indo-Pacific Development Centre at the Lowy Institute, with funding support from the Australian Department of Foreign Affairs and Trade.

 >